 What is your name?
 Is it Roman Catholic?
 If so, it is a contradiction of terms: for Catholic means on the whole, general; while Roman means something pertaining to Rome.
 Is it Latter-Day Saint?
 If so, you are not Apostolic: for the early Christians were not "Latter-Day" saints, but saints of the primitive kind.
 Is it Baptist?
-If so, you belie your name unless you baptize people: for that word means baptizer.
+If so, you helie your name unless you baptize people: for that word means baptizer.
 Is it any name not found in the Bible to be applicable to the people of God?
 If so, then you are a sectarian and not a member of "the church, which is His body" (Eph.
 1:22, 23): for its names are clearly set forth in the Divine Record.
-But let us see what the Lord Himself says about the name you should
+But let us see what the Lord Himself says about the name you should wear.

 In Isa.
-62:2 He says the Gentiles shall see Yahweh's righteousness and all kings His glory, and to Israel He says, "and thou shalt be called by a new name, which the mouth of Yahweh shall name."
-Yes, "the mouth of Yahweh" shall name it!
+62:2 He says the Gentiles shall see Yahweh's righteoueness and all kings His glory, and to Israel He says. "and thou shalt be called by a new name, which the mouth of Yahweh shall name."
+Yes, "the mouth of Yahweh" shall name."
 What, then, can the name be?
 Isaiah says it shall be "a new name": a name not worn by His people at the time the prophecy was uttered.
 The names Jews, Israel, Saints, Brethren, etc., cannot, therefore, be under consideration.
-Again, Yahweh

-Living God" (I Tim.
-3:15).
+Again, Yahweh says, "And ye (Israel) shall leave thy name for a curse unto My chosen: for Yahweh Elohim (or, Jehovah God) shall slay thee (the Jewish Dispensation or Institution), and call His servauts by another name" (Isa.
+65:15).